 - spam prevention.

 As for internal extension management, it is clear and intuitive.
-Each email template is freely available in the backend assigned to a specific event.
-Emails can be organized and combined by a holiday, season, target recipients, location, or other criteria depending on your business needs.
-Also, you can set the main information, layout, header and footer templates of each particular email.
-Furthermore, there is no need to learn HTML, because Aheadworks Follow Up Email has a WYSIWYG editor that allows writing new email templates and editing existing ones.
+Each email template assigned to a specific event can be viewed and managed from the backend.
+Emails can be organized and combined by holiday, season, target recipients, location, or other criteria depending on your business needs.
+Also, you can set the main information, layout, header, and footer templates of each particular email.
+Furthermore, there is no need to learn HTML because Aheadworks Follow Up Email has a WYSIWYG editor that allows writing new email templates and editing existing ones.
 Moreover, you can add coupon codes to your emails to offer discounts to your customers.

 The Aheadworks Follow Up Email Extension for Magento 2 and 1 also has several more admin-oriented features.
 The backend is enhanced with business hints, so each trigger event provides short descriptions.
 All elements of the Magento 2 follow up email extension are available from a single backend location.
 Customer support and documentation are highly accessible right in the admin interface.

-Another great feature is scheduling, so your follow-up messages can be sent out within a predefined time intervals.
+Another great feature is scheduling that allows you to send out follow-up messages within predefined time intervals.
 Each event email can be scheduled to fire at the appropriate time.
-For instance, you can plan an Abandoned Cart email to be sent in 30 minutes after a customer abandoned the cart, or send a product review request in two weeks after order shipment.
+For instance, you can plan an Abandoned Cart email to be sent in 30 minutes after a customer abandoned the cart or send a product review request two weeks after order shipment.
 Setting specific conditions for each follow-up case is possible.
 The module also enables admin users to do split testing to compare different versions of the same email.
 Thus, with the A/B tests, you will be able to plan the best communication strategy to use for your ecommerce business.
-Besides, the extension provides merchants with convenient mail log for efficient email tracking and management.
+Besides, the extension provides merchants with a convenient mail log for efficient email tracking and management.

 With the Follow Up Email module, you can utilize detailed statistics across all levels, including campaigns, events, and emails.
-It is possible to analyze effectiveness of each email within your campaign, as well as an entire email marketing campaign.
+It is possible to analyze the effectiveness of each email within a specific campaign or entire email marketing plan.

-One more significant feature of the extension is spam risks prevention thanks to the automated email chains functionality.
+One more significant feature of the extension is spam risk prevention due to the automated email chain functionality.

-As you can see, Aheadworks Follow Up Email Extension for Magento 2 and 1 offers the essential features via a very convenient interface.
+As you can see, Aheadworks Follow Up Email Extension for Magento 2 and 1 offers essential features and a very convenient user interface.
 Let’s look at the module’s backend.

 Magento 2 Follow Up Email Extension: Backend

 In the Magento Admin, all campaigns are gathered under Marketing -> Campaigns.
 For each campaign, you can see the number of associated events and emails.
 Besides, the section allows editing, duplicating, or deleting each separately.
-As for the available stats, the Magento 2 follow-up email extension displays the number of sent, opened and clicked emails, as well as automatically calculates open and click rate.
+As for the available stats, the Magento 2 follow-up email extension displays the number of sent, opened, and clicked emails and automatically calculates the open and click rates.

-To edit the campaign, hit the appropriate button on the previous screen.
-Here you can change its name, description, and start/end date.
+To edit the campaign, hit the appropriate button next to its name.
+Here you can change the campaign’s name, description, and start/end dates.
 Besides, you can turn the campaign on/off.

-While managing campaign-related events, you can see the same parameters as ones mentioned above:
+While managing campaign-related events, you can see the same parameters as the ones mentioned above:

-As for event management, it is based on the same principle as campaign management: you can edit, duplicate, or delete each event.
-It is possible to add more emails as well.
-For each email, the Magento 2 abandoned cart report extension show the number of sent, opened and clicked messages, as well as calculates open and click rate.
-The Status column indicates whether sending email is enabled or disabled.
+The events management is based on the same principle as campaigns management: you can edit, duplicate, or delete each event.
+Besides, it is possible to move the event with all its configurations and related emails to another campaign and add more emails.
+For each email, the Magento 2 abandoned cart report extension shows the number of sent, opened, and clicked messages, as well as calculates the open and click rate.
+The Status column indicates whether the email dispatch is enabled or disabled.
 In Actions, you can disable, duplicate, or delete each email.

 As for the Mail Log section of the Magento 2 follow up email extension by Aheadworks, it contains a grid with all your emails.
-For each sent email, you can view its campaign, trigger event, name, A/B testing mode, recipient name and email address, subject, sending time and status.
+For each sent email, you can view its campaign, trigger event, name, A/B testing mode, a recipient’s name and email address, subject, sending time, and status.

-Besides, it is possible to preview, delete, or resend each email.
+Besides, it is possible to preview, delete, and resend each email.

 The configuration section of the Magento 2 follow up email extension is available under Stores -> Configuration -> Aheadworks Extensions -> Follow Up Email 2.
 There are three sections there: General, Mail Log, and Header and Footer.

-The first one allows specifying sender contacts, test email recipient, BCC email addresses, and enabling/disabling the test mode.
+The first one allows specifying sender contacts, a test email recipient, and BCC email addresses, and enabling/disabling the test mode.

-In Mail Log, you determine the number of days emails should be kept.
+In Mail Log, you determine the number of days for keeping the emails.
 In Header and Footer, select appropriate templates.